-Below are a list of most frequently asked questions people have asked her over the past couple of years.
+Below are a list of most frequently asked questions people have asked me over the past couple of years.
 I have compiled a list of questions and I hope you’ll find it interesting as to how I started out as well as any tips and info on running your own business.
 Enjoy!

 What did you study and what made you interested in illustration?
 How did it all start?